 end

-Similarly you can add a checkbox to opt them in for your email newsletter (and store as a preference using something like a vault as described in this article! 💡
+Similarly you can add a checkbox to opt them in for your email newsletter (and store as a preference using Rails Vault). 💡

 To finalize this from start to finish, let’s create a simple view where the user is redirected to upon sign up.